 2) Ask about the Origins of the items

 If a restaurant claims a product to be Organic or local or heirloom or special in any way, they should be prepared to explain the basis of the claim.
 So ask your server, if it is local, what farm did it come from?
-When? if it is organic, is it certified or how do they know it is really organic?
+When? if it is organic, is it certified or what do they mean by organic?
 The more people ask for details, the more difficult it will be for restaurants to mislead their customers.

 Choosing sustainable, local, or artisanal foods can be rewarding in terms of tastes and the food experience and are often well worth the premium price, as long as we are getting the products that are being advertised.